-ULP is a specialist UK life assurance consolidator focused on the acquisition of life assurance business in the UK.
+ULP is a UK-focused insurer providing long-term security to policyholders through the management of established life and pension books of business.
 It is closed to new business with the exception of a small volume of new business written to existing policyholders.
 This new business comprises the sale of annuities and flexible drawdown products on the vesting of pension savings contracts and the consolidation of personal pensions.
+ULP is developing a proposition to enter the Bulk Purchase Annuity ("BPA") market in 2024.